 The Galaxy S22 comes out of the box running One UI 4.1 based on Android 12.
 There aren’t too many differences from One UI 4 with the additional .1, but there are some notable changes that I enjoy.
 Firstly, the phone comes preloaded with Google Messages as the default messaging app.
 As a fan of the app, this is a huge plus for me, and I like that it’s designed to appear like Samsung’s own messaging app to give it a more native look.
 Aside from that, it acts just like the Google Messages we all know and love.

 Other Google touches include the Discover feed just a swipe away from the home screen, which I appreciate.
 And of course, with Android 12 we’re introduced to dynamic color theming.
 That’s present here as well, and even lets you apply the theme to app icons if you’re feeling gaudy.

-I'd be remiss not to mention the fact that Samsung is promising four OS upgrades for the Galaxy S22 in addition to five years of security updates.
+I'd be remiss not to mention the fact that Samsung promises four OS upgrades for the Galaxy S22 in addition to five years of security updates.
 That's seriously impressive, considering Google couldn't match that for its latest Pixel 6.
-That means you can hold onto the Galaxy S22 for years to come while still getting the latest features up to Android 16!
+That means you can hold onto the Galaxy S22 for years to come while still getting the latest features up to Android 16.

 Samsung already offers fast updates for its smartphones, often ahead of the Pixels, so the fact that it's extending its software support is pretty awesome.

 Speaking of Pixels, while I've been using one in tandem with the Galaxy S22, I have to say that I prefer One UI to Google's Pixel UI for its cleaner, less cartoony look.
 It's incredibly consistent and doesn't waste as much space as the Pixel, utilizing the space it needs and little more than it needs to.